JediMonkeyDan/Unity-Template/README.md

 5. EasyButtons: Decorate your methods with [Button] attribute to create a button in the inspector.
 6. Addressables: Use the Addressables window (Window > Asset Management > Addressables) to manage your assets.
 7. Unity Localization: Navigate to Window > TextMeshPro > Localization to manage and add new languages.

+## ☁️ Cloud Build:

+This template comes equipped with a `.github/workflows` directory containing a `build.yaml` file.
+With this setup, Unity Cloud Build is configured to automatically generate a Windows executable build from the repository.
+This build process is triggered as soon as any push commit is made to the `QA` branch.
+This ensures that you always have an up-to-date build ready for testing and deployment, streamlining your development and QA processes.